JanosKrizsan/Blank-Pages/README.md

-# Blank-Page
+# Blank-Pages
-A blog template with C# backend and React frontend
+A blog template with everything.